Anti-Money Laundering (AML) Policy

 1. Introduction

 Money laundering is the process of concealing the origins of illegally obtained money.
 Terrorist financing involves providing funds for terrorist activities.
-Both are serious criminal offenses that VaultPay is committed to preventing.
+Both are serious criminal offenses that Bitsbank is committed to preventing.

-This AML Policy applies to all users, employees, and third parties associated with VaultPay.
+This AML Policy applies to all users, employees, and third parties associated with Bitsbank.

 2. Regulatory Framework